-Blue Mountain Lake, Hemlock Pond via Woods Roads
+Blue Mountain Lake and Hemlock Pond Loop

 Directions to trailhead

-Return to the main trail and turn right, continuing up and then downhill to a junction.
-Turn right at the junction, and continue for about 300 feet to the dam of Hemlock Pond, which offers another view of the pond.
-Retrace your steps to the main trail, turn right, and continue for about a mile through an area dominated with young black birch trees, with a wall of boulders on your left.
-After passing a lane on the right, you will arrive at a fork in the road.
-Turn right here and, in about 300 feet, turn right onto a footpath that leads up to slabs of glacially polished bedrock.
-Continue across this rock to an excellent viewpoint, with stunted pitch pines.
+Proceed ahead on a gravel road, and in 300 feet, you’ll come to another T-intersection.
+Turn right onto the blue-blazed Outer Loop and continue through an area dominated by young black birch trees, with occasional rows of boulders on your left.
+In about a mile, you’ll arrive at a fork in the road.
+Bear right here and, in 300 feet, turn right onto a footpath that leads up to slabs of glacially polished bedrock.
+Continue ahead through the woods to an excellent viewpoint, with stunted pitch pines.
 This rocky outlook, known as Indian Rocks, offers views over the Delaware River valley and the Pocono plateau in Pennsylvania.